 All in all, this is an excellent UAV for aspiring pilots and aerial photographers/videographers.

 Its camera can take 16 megapixel still photos and 1080p videos at 60FPS, with a redesigned lens that produces less image distortion.
 The quadcopter also relays an FPV feed to the 5.5 inch screen on your controller, so there’s no need to buy an additional monitor or goggles.

-The Q500+ is a powerful drone for sale with a camera.
+The Q500+ is a powerful professional-grade drone.